react-navigation/react-navigation/packages/react-native-tab-view/README.md

   It accepts the following props in addition to the props accepted by `<TabBar />`,
   - `renderLabel` - optional callback which receives the current scene and returns a React Element to be used as a label
   - `indicatorStyle` - style object for the tab indicator

+Check the [type definitions](src/TabViewTypeDefinitions.js) for details on shape of different objects.

 ### Optimization Tips